ajoz/ajoz.github.io/_drafts/2016-07-10-how-i-almost-reinvented-hamcrest.markdown

 }
 ```

-It reads fenomenally and quickly shows the intentions of the author of this test.
+It reads phenomenally and quickly shows the intentions of the author of this test.
 Of course in `Java` it would look like:

 ```java
 {